\\\ Pet Laws

 The Law outlines who can buy fireworks and the classification types of those fireworks and the dates when they could be purchased and used.
 Government website ‘Fireworks and the Law.’

-A hefty fine was imposed and prison sentence for selling or using fireworks illegally.
+A hefty fine was imposed and a prison sentence for selling or using fireworks illegally.

-It is estimated that more than 50% of pets suffer with anxiety problems when fireworks are launched and it is hoped that these measures help to curb those problems.
+It is estimated that more than 50% of pets suffer from anxiety problems when fireworks are launched and it is hoped that these measures help to curb those problems.